qubitz/talon-wiki/docs/Customization/Talon Framework/talon-framework-overview.md

 The first concept is the [Module](./modules_and_contexts.md).
 This is used to group behavior like settings, actions, or tags.

 The [Context](modules_and_contexts.md) is a central feature of the Talon framework.
 A context is the circumstances under which a set of behaviour applies.
-For example we might only activate some voice commands when the title of the currently focussed window matches a given pattern.
+For example we might only activate some voice commands when the title of the currently focused window matches a given pattern.
 The concepts of [Tags](tags.md) and [Apps](apps.md), and less commonly [Modes](modes.md) and [Scopes](scopes.md) are all ways of providing information to match against in a Context.

 The next key component is the implementation of behaviour via [Actions](actions.md).
 Two examples are moving the mouse cursor and pasting the contents of the clipboard.
 Talon comes with some built in actions, but most are defined and implemented in user scripts.